MaxTopan/2016_GBAJam/README.md

 # 2016_GBAJam
 Created as part of a team over a few days for GBA Jam 5.
-The game is playable at https://maxtopan.itch.io/melody-madness
+The game was hosted at https://maxtopan.itch.io/melody-madness.
+Now no longer playable